 Still not convinced?

-If you’re still thinking it’s going to be extremely complicated then watch my example video in which I use IPVanish to watch SBS in the UK on a Windows PC.
+If you’re still thinking it’s going to be extremely complicated then watch my example video from a couple of years ago in which I used IPVanish to watch SBS in the UK on a Windows PC.

 Image courtesy of Vichaya Kiatying-Angsulee at FreeDigitalPhotos.net